moj-analytical-services/user-guidance/source/documentation/tools/ide-maintenance-policy/index.md

 Semantic versions will match across both the GitHub repository and the Control Panel.

-Release notes in GitHub will include all changes, while release communications will provide a summary.

 ## Release Schedule
 Our Release Schedule is outlined below.